auth0/docs/articles/anomaly-detection/guides/prevent-credential-stuffing-attacks.md

 This feature is intended to reduce the number of login attempts associated with automated or scripted credential stuffing attacks.
 It is not expected to cause a degradation in the latency or performance of the login flows.
 Auth0 monitors the impact on these metrics and will share them with you.

-In addition, you can look at the [tenant logs](//anomaly-detection/guides/use-tenant-data-for-anomaly-detection).
+In addition, you can look at the [tenant logs](/anomaly-detection/guides/use-tenant-data-for-anomaly-detection).
 Events that indicate a credential stuffing attack is happening.

 - `f`: failed login
 - `fu`: failed login due to invalid email/username

-If you have questions, you can contact Auth0 through your TAM or contact <a href="mailto:antonio.fuentes@auth0.com">antonio.fuentes@auth0.com</a>.
+If you have questions, you can contact Auth0 through your TAM or contact **antonio.fuentes@auth0.com**.